Madoshakalaka/trunk-compress/README.md

 - It attaches hashes to the compressed asset files, when it runs again, it will compute the hashes of the identity files.
 Remove only outdated compressed files, and avoid re-compressing already compressed files.
 - The smart behavior above also works for files packed by trunk.
 - Comes with a `/version` endpoint that returns the hash of the frontend.
 - By using `/version` and SSE, we provide a frontend `use_reload` yew hook that will reload the page after a disconnect to the backend.
-This is ideal to reload your deployed apps when you restart your production backend.
-It can also be used in development.
+This is ideal to reload your deployed apps when a new version is deployed to your production backend.
+It can also be used in development for hot-reloading.

 # Serve the files